Dear readers of ADxS.org, please forgive the disruption.

 • Comorbid emotional disorders

-The severity of ADHD-HI expression correlates more strongly with recent negative life events than with the expression of other comorbid disorders.4344
+The severity of ADHD-HI correlates more strongly with recent negative life events than with the severity of other comorbid disorders.4445

-A study of stress levels in children with ADHD found that severe stress levels in childhood and adolescence were associated with severe ADHD-HI or ADHD-I progression into adulthood, whereas children with low stress levels often showed remitting ADHD (ADHD-HI as ADHD-I).45 A Swedish cohort study confirms this.42
+A study of stress levels in children with ADHD found that high stress levels in childhood and adolescence were associated with severe ADHD-HI or ADHD-I progression into adulthood, while children with low stress levels often showed remitting ADHD (ADHD-HI as well as ADHD-I).46 A Swedish cohort study confirms this.43

-Stressors in youth that predicted persistent ADHD were cited as:46
+Stressors in adolescence that predicted persistent ADHD were named:47

 • Chronic diseases